lifelong-learning-systems/task_similarity/README.md

     - You can also initialize ray explicitly, via:
         - `tasksim.init_ray()`
         - If not used, then `init_ray()` will be invoked when it is lazily first needed

+### License

+This software is released open source under the [BSD 3-Clause License](LICENSE).

+### Acknowledgements

+This work was funded by the DARPA Lifelong Learning Machines (L2M) Program.
+The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.